 Site Background & History

-The site, located on Old Portsmouth Road, Guildford covers approximately 7000m² and is roughly rectangular in shape.
-It is bounded by the Old Portsmouth Road to the west, Mill Lane to the north, a stream to the south east and light industrial premises to the south.
-The Mill Stream also follows the northern boundary of the site and the River Wey lies approximately 150m to the East.
+The site was located on Old Portsmouth Road, Guildford.
+The site is bounded by a stream to the south east.
+The Mill Stream follows the northern boundary of the site and the River Wey lies approximately 150m to the East.

-Envirotreat was engaged by QDS Environmental on behalf of the end client Enfranchise 302 Limited to install an E-clay groundwater treatment barrier (Permeable Reactive barrier) with the prime objective of protecting both the River Wey and Mill Stream from impact from the identified onsite contamination issues.
+Envirotreat proposed to design and install an E-clay groundwater treatment barrier (Permeable Reactive barrier).
+The objective to protect both the River Wey and Mill Stream from impact from the identified onsite contamination issues.

 The groundwater treatment barrier was installed into the soils along the site boundary.
 The installation was archived using a conventional piling rig and continuous flight auger system.

 Groundwater sampling results from two-year period (post remediation) showed that the installation had effectively minimised the egress of contamination groundwater.
 Groundwater analysis downstream of the barrier installation was fully compliant with the agreed remediation criteria.